German Americans in the American Civil War: German-American commanders of note

 A popular Union commander and native German, Major General Franz Sigel was the highest ranking German-American officer in the Union Army, with many Germans enlisting to "fight mit Sigel."
 Sigel was a political appointment of President Abraham Lincoln, who hoped that Sigel's immense popularity would help deliver the votes of the increasingly important German segment of the population.
 He was a member of the Forty-Eighters, a political movement of revolutionaries in German states whose failure led to thousands of Germans emigrating to the United States.
 These included such future Civil War officers as Maj.
 Gen. Carl Schurz, Brig.
 Gen. August Willich, Louis Blenker, Max Weber and Alexander Schimmelfennig.

 Schurz was part of the socio-political movement in America known as the Turners, who contributed to getting Lincoln elected as President.
 The Turners provided the bodyguard at Lincoln's inauguration on March 4, 1861, and also at Lincoln's funeral in April 1865.

 Other prominent German generals included Peter Osterhaus, Edward S. Salomon, Frederick Salomon, August Kautz and Felix Salm-Salm.
 Hundreds of German-born officers led regiments during the war, including Col. Gustav Tafel, Col. Paul A. Frank, Col. Friedrich Hecker, Col. Leopold von Gilsa, and Maj.
 Jurgen Wilson.
 Among the very best Union artillerists was German-born Capt.
 Hubert Dilger, who had been trained at the Karlsruhe Military Academy.

-Another famous German American, though not an immigrant, was Maj.
+Another famous German American, though not an immigrant, was Brevet Maj.
 Gen. George Armstrong Custer (Küster).
 He fought against the Confederate cavalry of Maj.
 Gen. J.E.B.
 Stuart at Gettysburg and famously died in the Battle of Little Big Horn during the Indian Wars.